 - Executive Director

 - Julie Cooper is the executive director of the Baker Institute for Children with Hearing Loss.
 She founded the Listen to Me!
-Conference at Stanford in 2009 and is launching Listen to Me!
+Conference at Stanford in 2009 and led the launch of Listen to Me!
 Hawaii, the first satellite LTM location, in November 2022.
 Julie also directs the Baker Scholars Program, providing LSL teleintervention to families across California.
 Julie served as the speech-language pathologist on the cochlear implant team at Stanford Hospital from 2008 to 2013.
 Additionally, Julie has provided LSL therapy at the Weingarten Children's Center since 2007.
 She earned a BA from Calvin College and an MS in speech-language pathology at the University of North Carolina at Chapel Hill.
-Julie has enjoyed mentoring several professionals seeking to specialize in a LSL approach through the FIRST YEARS program at UNC, PPCI, and local SLP graduate programs, and she is currently mentoring several individuals in attaining the LSL certification in auditory verbal therapy.
-She has presented at ACIA, ASHA, and San Jose State University.
+Julie has mentored several professionals in attaining the LSL certification in auditory verbal therapy.
+She has presented at many conferences and workshops, including ACIA and ASHA.
 Julie’s favorite part about leading the Baker Institute programs is partnering with families, supporting them to become empowered, and witnessing the beautiful results—well-spoken children who go on to lead inspiring lives.

 - Jenn Parenti, MA Ed, Deaf & Hard of Hearing Specialist